-You don't need an 800-page gorilla of a guide to plan your Walt Disney World vacation.
-Beat the crowds, the cost, and the chaos with Dave and Josh's up-to-date, comprehensive, step-by-step advice for the perfect Walt Disney World vacation.
+THE most up-to-date source of travel information about Walt Disney World.
+You don’t need an 800-page gorilla of a guide to plan your Walt Disney World vacation.
+Beat the crowds, the cost, and the chaos with current, comprehensive, step-by-step advice for the perfect Disney World vacation.

 It doesn't get any easier than this: